Vanessa Summers: Career

 In 1962, when she was an infant, her father had established the Summers Funeral Chapels, and would also serve many years as Indianapolis' deputy coroner.
 Meanwhile, her mother operated "Lucille's Flowers" for four decades.
-In 1977, when Vanessa was a teenager, her father won election as a Democrat to the state legislature (a part-time position), and would wim re-election multiple times, representing the 99th district in Indianapolis until his death in 1991.
+In 1977, when Vanessa was a teenager, her father won election as a Democrat to the state legislature (a part-time position), and would win re-election multiple times, representing the 99th district in Indianapolis until his death in 1991.
 Vanessa Summers and her sister worked in the family funeral home chain, which merged with other local mortuaries in 2002 and 2016, although "Lavenia & Summers" still operates funeral homes in Indianapolis.

 In the Indiana legislature, which was then evenly split between Republicans and Democrats, Summers was appointed to her father's seat for the remaining eight months of the term.
 Following the advice of Julia Carson, a fellow Indianapolis Democrat (who had served in both houses of the Indiana legislature and would win election to the U.S. Congress), Vanessa Summers ran for election on her own behalf, won and was re-elected multiple times.
-She faced neither primary nor general election opponents in 2014, 2016 and 2018, and overwhelmingly defeated Republican David T. Blank in 2012, when the Republicans won a legislative majority.
+She faced neither primary nor general election opponents in 2014, 2016 and 2018, and defeated Republican David T. Blank in 2010 in the overwhelmingly Democrat district, when the Republicans won a legislative majority.
 Summers is a member of the Indiana Black Legislative Caucus, the National Black Caucus and the Marion County Democratic party.

 In addition to her legislative duties, Summers coordinates the national Diabetes Prevention Program in Indianapolis, and has also worked for the Amazing Grace Healthcare Coalition, The ARC of Indiana (a statewide advocacy group for people with intellectual disabilities and their families), and the Julian Center shelter (a domestic violence center).